iarcones/liri-node-app/README.md

 - Html
 - Nodejs
 - Javascript
-- npm packages: **moment** to formatting dates, **request** to to grab data from the OMDB and Bandsintown API,s through simple http / https calls, **dotenv** to store the Spotify API keys and keep the configuration in the environment separate from code.
+- Npmjs packages: **moment** to formatting dates, **request** to to grab data from the OMDB and Bandsintown API,s through simple http / https calls, **dotenv** to store the Spotify API keys and keep the configuration in the environment separate from code.

 ## How does LIRI work?
 LIRI is a basic bot, it works based in prefixed commands: